Board Certification Providers

 Then, just like clockwork, all of Trinity’s students are shuffled over to ANMCB for board certification.

 I am almost certain that Trinity is getting some kind of ‘referral’ fee for every student they send to ANMCB as they present their students with no other options (like we do here).
+I am personally for profit at every opportunity if it does not harm the planet or other humans, but I think more diversity would be in order.

 I have nothing against men.
 I love men, but I like to support women in small business when I have the opportunity —plus it is more affordable!